Keeping Your Kids Healthy: Top Tips

 But how do we get them to eat them?

 Knowing what’s good for them is one thing, but convincing children to eat anything that hasn’t been deep fried is a challenge in itself.
-But, there are a lot of ways to jazz up healthy foods that kids don’t typically like such as vegetables by flavoring them with seasoning, blending them into smoothies and even hiding them in dishes with a sauce or breadcrumb!
+But, there are a lot of ways to jazz up healthy foods that kids don’t typically like such as vegetables by flavoring them with seasoning, blending them into a healthy smoothie at home and even hiding them in dishes with a sauce or breadcrumb!

 Remember, everything in moderation

-Whilst we all want our kids to eat healthily, we have to understand that they will want to eat other not-so-good foods from time to time.
+While we all want our kids to eat healthy for both physical and intellectual development, we have to understand that they will want to eat other not-so-good foods from time to time.
 The trick is how we frame those foods.
 If you ban your children from eating junk food, it’ll only make them want it more, so take the excitement out of it by allowing them to have some from time to time.
+Also, introduce them healthy foods from other cultures to keep their meals interesting.

 Encourage them to stay active